ADHD Medication Q&A: Side Effects, Dosages, Precautions & More

 Stimulant ADHD medications are among the most effective treatments in all of medicine.
 They literally “stimulate” the brain to produce more norepinephrine and dopamine — the key neurotransmitters deficient in patients with ADHD.

-The FDA has approved 29 stimulant medications for treating ADHD in the U.S. All of them are just different ways of delivering only two molecules: methylphenidate and amphetamine.
-The methylphenidate-based stimulants include Ritalin, Concerta, Qullivant, Quillichew, Jornay PM, and Adhansia XR.
+The FDA has approved more than 30 stimulant medications for treating ADHD in the U.S. All of them are just different ways of delivering only two molecules: methylphenidate and amphetamine.
+The methylphenidate-based stimulants include Ritalin, Concerta, Qullivant, Quillichew, Jornay PM, and Azstarys.
 The amphetamine-based stimulants include Adderall, Vyvanse, and Evekeo.

-Roughly 85% of children and adults with ADHD will respond to one of these standard stimulants.
-If you have tried both stimulants at optimal dosages, and haven’t seen benefits or side effects, you may be part of the 3 percent of people who do not absorb these medications orally.
-The formulation to try next is the transdermal delivery system, Daytrana, also known as the patch.
+Roughly 70-80% of children and adults with ADHD will respond to one of these standard stimulants.1 If you have tried both stimulants at optimal dosages, and haven’t seen benefits or side effects, you may be part of the 3 percent of people who do not absorb these medications orally.
+The formulation to try next is the transdermal delivery system, such as Xelstrym or Daytrana also known as the patch.

 2. What Is the Best ADHD Medication?